Search

 In retrospect, this was idiotic, although I thought I was being quite brilliant.
 Jen explained that it wasn’t working because I was asking for a partnership from an animal that doesn’t speak the same language.
 Ahem, well, yes, I see that now…

-We went around the obstacle course with little incident, and Jen even said I turned the horse beautifully when Maple didn’t follow me as I wanted.
+We went around the obstacle course with little incident.
+Jen even said I turned the horse beautifully when Maple didn’t follow me as I wanted.
 I slipped once when Maple tried to high tail it back to the hay, but held my ground and led her to the cauldron where I released my challenge.

-And it turns out the exercise actually had a lasting effect on her: In the weeks after the experience, Martina told me that she felt lighter and more mindful of her feelings.
+And it turns out the exercise actually had a lasting effect on her.
+In the weeks after the experience, Martina told me that she felt lighter and more mindful of her feelings.

-She began asking herself when she got upset, “How is it serving you to hold onto these feelings, this anger, this resentment, this episode?”
+Martina began asking herself when she got upset, “How is it serving you to hold onto these feelings, this anger, this resentment, this episode?”
 In most cases, she realized it wasn’t serving her well, which allowed her to let go of the negative emotions more easily.

 That’s a powerful lesson, I’d say.
 I still don’t want to go horseback riding and I am still scared of horses—they outweigh us ten times over and Maple’s head was huge—but I felt the connection, both with the horse and with the other women.

-I might even be inclined to try some of the other Equine Experiences at Miraval Berkshires, which include one where you paint on the side of a horse, using it as your canvas: I’m an artist as well as a writer, so you’re talking my language there!
+I might even be inclined to try some of the other Equine Experiences at Miraval Berkshires, which include one where you paint on the side of a horse, using it as your canvas.
+I’m an artist as well as a writer, so you’re talking my language there!

 Note: Thank you to Miraval Berkshires for hosting the writer and Martina Sprague to experience the resort.